 Concepts from nursing, nutrition, pharmacology, and bio-psychosocial sciences are used to critically examine the determinants of health, wellness, and illness across the lifespan.
 Environmental, sociocultural, and economic factors that influence health care practices are emphasized, as well as the collaborative relationship that exists between the patient and the nurse in this process.
 Strategies of health promotion and primary prevention for individuals and for healthy populations are explored.
 PREREQUISITE OR COREQUISITE: NUR 205 or NUR 218.
 Mode of delivery: web-based.
 2 lecture hours.
-May be taken semesters 3-7.
-Spring and Summer semesters.
+Fall, Spring, and Summer semesters.